elastic/elastic-package/README.md

 * `stack.geoip_dir` defines a directory with GeoIP databases that can be used by Elasticsearch in stacks managed by elastic-package.
 It is recommended to use an absolute path, out of the `.elastic-package` directory.
+* `stack.kibana_http2_enabled` can be used to control if HTTP/2 should be used in versions of kibana that support it.
+Defaults to true.
 * `stack.logstash_enabled` can be set to true to start Logstash and configure it as the default output for tests using elastic-package.
 Supported only by the compose provider.
   Defaults to false.